When the first Roomba was introduced, it was an inefficient robot that required a lot of babysitting.

 iRobot also adds a new 3D time-of-flight sensor at the front bumper that helps it navigate around tight areas.

-This sensor helps the S9 “hug” the walls better, meaning it’ll go close so that it will clean these areas better than any Roomba robots before it.
+This sensor also helps the S9 “hug” the walls better, meaning it’ll go close to clean these areas better than any Roomba robots before it.